-This site is dedicated to PHP programming language and its proper use, with the focus on disprovind various delusions and superstitions.
+This site is dedicated to PHP programming language and its proper use, with the focus on disproving various delusions and superstitions.

 Despite some sceptical voices, PHP is still extremely powerful yet easy to use and widely popular language.
 So, instead of fighting PHP, I decided to make it better.

 Honestly, there is nothing wrong with PHP itself.
 Most of the blames are ridicilous and can be solved by a good IDE.
 The only PHP's real disadvantage is the fact that it can be used by anyone, even not a programmer at all.
 Surely, it's a huge benefit too.
 But also a critical fault.
 As a consequence we have tons of code of terrible quality all around.
 Just because most of PHP users are not programmers, and never have been.
-As a matter of fact, most folks who use PHP, barely understands the code they write, but just copy-paste, getting it from another unsuspecting fellow (no offence - we all doing that, more or less).
+As a matter of fact, most folks who use PHP barely understand the code they write, but just copy and paste , getting it from another unsuspecting fellow (no offence - we all doing that, more or less).
 And, as it happens to any illiterate folks, numerous delusions and even wild superstitions arise.
 To fight these and to show the right way is the mission of this site.

 The problem with Stack Overflow is that its declared goals are mutual exclusive to the methods chosen to achieve them.
 In a way, Stack Overflow is the very reverse of Wikipedia - a real place to accumulate the knowledge:

 Imagine a Wikipedia where there are several hundred articles on the New York city.
 And one that Google links first is a copy-pasted article from Encyclopedia Britannica, 1913.
 And every single day several kids from the elementary school start a new one.
 Impressing other kids with their contribution.